bootstrapworld/md2googleslides/README.md

 is an emphemeral file serving service that generates short-lived random URLs to the upload file and deletes content shortly after use.

-Since local images are uploaded to a thrid party, explicit opt-in is required to use this feature.
-Include the `--use-fileio` option to opt-in to uploading images.
+Image uploading is handled by Google Drive, since we already need to log into Google services to make the slides to begin with!
 This applies to file-based images as well as automatically rasterized content like math expressions and SVGs.

 ### Image rasterization